 The Rausser College of Natural Resources provides exceptional opportunities to study the dynamic interactions of the environment, health, and society; develop policies that will meet fundamental human needs; and serve the public by transferring research findings to society.

-The Rausser College of Natural Resources is one of 14 colleges and schools at the University of California, Berkeley, and our students take courses in almost every department and college on campus.
-The Rausser College remains small enough to assure individual attention for each student: faculty advising, small classes, dedicated staff, and well-supported research and community service programs are fundamental to a Rausser College education.
+Rausser College is one of 14 colleges and schools at the University of California, Berkeley, and our students take courses in almost every department and college on campus.
+Rausser College remains small enough to assure individual attention for each student: faculty advising, small classes, dedicated staff, and well-supported research and community service programs are fundamental to a Rausser College education.

 When you declare a Rausser College-based major at UC Berkeley, you become a student in that major.
-You work with the academic advisor and faculty advisors for the major to plan your schedule and program.
-They are dedicated professionals who have had a lot of experience helping students plan their courses, and even their careers.
-But to earn a degree, it is ultimately your responsibility to make sure you satisfy the requirements of your major to earn your degree; however, Rausser College advisors are dedicated, experienced professionals who are there to help.
+Once declared, you work with the academic advisor and faculty advisors for the major to plan your schedule and program.
+Ultimately, it is your responsibility to ensure you satisfy the requirements of your major to earn your degree; however, Rausser College advisors are dedicated, experienced professionals who are there to help.

-If you have not declared a major, you meet with an undeclared advisor who will guide you on course planning while you explore majors.
-Be sure that you are aware of the requirements you must fulfill while you remain undeclared, and how to take care of them.
-You should also visit the undergraduate advisor of any major you are interested in to find out more about it and to talk over your options.
+If you have not declared a major, you meet with the Rausser College undeclared advisor who will guide you on course planning while you explore majors.
+You may also visit the undergraduate advisor of any major you are interested in to find out more about it and to talk over your options.

 Undergraduate Advising and Support

 In addition to advising, Rausser College offers numerous personalized Student Services programs specifically for our students.
-Learn about career panels, academic support, and undergraduate research opportunities at Student Services.
+Learn about career panels, academic support, and undergraduate research opportunities.

-As your small-college home at the big university, the Rausser College of Natural Resources is here to help you navigate your undergraduate experience.
+As your small-college home at the big university, the Rausser College Office of Instruction & Student Affairs is here to help you navigate your undergraduate experience.
 We suggest you first review the Frequently Asked Questions section.
-For more detailed information, contact us by calling an advisor in a major you’re interested in, or just calling, emailing, or visiting the main Office of Instruction and Student Affairs.
+For more detailed information, contact us by emailing your advisor or the Office of Instruction & Student Affairs at firstname.lastname@example.org.